vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-20-using-spring-request-scoped-beans-for-aduting.md

 }
 ```

-And the final thing we need to explain to our Spring boot application what we're up to.
+And the final thing we need to explain to our Spring boot application what we're up to:

 - Enable AspectJ proxies
 - Make Auditor request scoped
 - Make sure that Sprign autowires not the object but a scoped proxy that would create separate instances for every web request